 The new aortic valve in a compressed form is mounted onto a balloon that is on a long tube or delivery catheter.
 The delivery catheter is advanced through the catheter into the femoral artery over a wire and is positioned across the old diseased aortic valve.
 Once in place, the surgeon inflates the balloon, and the new valve expands and is held in place by the diseased valve.
 This entire process takes less than 2 hours, and surgeons do it while your heart is beating and, in most cases, without the need for general anesthesia.

-According to Dr. Kim, most TAVR cases will also use a second device called the Sentinel.
+According to Dr. Hatch, most TAVR cases will also use a second device called the Sentinel.
 The Sentinel device consists of 2 small, cone-shaped filters, which are temporarily placed in the arteries supplying the brain to catch any calcified debris that may break loose when replacing the damaged valve.
 Surgeons use the Sentinel device to help lower the chance of stroke during the TAVR procedure.
 Once the new valve is in place, the surgeon removes the Sentinel device.

 As good as TAVR is, it may not be for everyone.
-Dr. Kim notes it is currently only approved for patients with severe, symptomatic aortic stenosis who are at least at intermediate risk or higher for SAVR.
+Dr. Hatch notes it is currently only approved for patients with severe, symptomatic aortic stenosis who are at least at intermediate risk or higher for SAVR.
 He believes it will eventually be approved for low-risk SAVR patients as well.
 TAVR is also approved in patients who have failing or failed surgical tissue valves (significantly narrowed or leaky) that need to be replaced.

 TAVR is not approved for patients who have been diagnosed with aortic insufficiency—a leaky aortic valve.
-Plus, certain anatomic features may prevent a patient from being able to have the TAVR procedure, but Dr. Kim notes that these cases are rare.
+Plus, certain anatomic features may prevent a patient from being able to have the TAVR procedure, but Dr. Hatch notes that these cases are rare.

 What you can do now